sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/drum3.svg'/>

 A special "drum" version of the *Start* block is available for laying down a drum track.
-Any pitch blocks encounted while starting from a drum will be played as `C2` with the default drum sample.
+Any *Pitch* blocks encounted while starting from a drum will be played as `C2` with the default drum sample.
 In the example above, all of the notes in `chunk` will be played with a kick drum.